-An in-depth understanding about anthropology, the concept of culture, related theories, Terms, configuration of culture, organization of culture and society constitute the frame of the course.
-This course aims at understanding the linkages of the subject with other subject areas within and outside anthropology.
+The course's frame is an in-depth understanding of anthropology, the concept of culture, related theories, Terms, configuration of culture, and organization of culture and society.
+It aims to understand the subject's linkages with other subject areas within and outside anthropology.